Leeds centre-back Jansson out for three weeks

 "Jansson will begin his rehab at Thorp Arch with the Leeds United medical team this week."

-Leeds are third in the Championship with eight games remaining, a point behind Sheffield United in the second automatic promotion spot.
+Leeds is third in the Championship with eight games remaining, a point behind Sheffield United in the second automatic promotion spot.

 Jansson will miss Millwall's visit to Elland Road on March 30, with the subsequent back-to-back away games against Birmingham City and Preston North End his targets for a return.